 There are many advantages to selecting The Federal Practice Group for your legal case, including:

-Whether you seek assistance for yourself, your spouse or your child in the military, you can feel comfortable discussing the case with our attorneys.
+Whether you seek assistance for yourself, your spouse, or your child in the military, you can feel comfortable discussing the case with our attorneys.
 We never talk down to you, and we avoid using the sort of jargon many lawyers rely on, which can confuse clients and leave them uncertain where their case stands.
-We'll talk to you in plain language and explore every aspect of your case so that you know what to expect as things progress.
+We will talk to you in plain language and explore every aspect of your case so that you know what to expect as things progress.
 Contact us today to schedule a consultation.